24-Hour Emergency Dental Care Services in Cape Coral, FL

-Never ignore any emergency, including those affecting your dental or oral health.
-Getting urgent dental care services gets rid of pain and discomfort instantly.
-It also lowers the risk of damaging your teeth or oral health irreversibly.
-Our referral service is available 24/7.
-Our goal is to help you get the treatment you require for your dental emergency in Cape Coral, FL.
+Never ignore any emergency, including those affecting your oral health.
+Receiving emergency dental care services gets rid of pain and discomfort instantly.
+It also lowers the risk of causing severe damage to your oral health.
+Team Emergency Dental is available 24×7, ready to direct you to an experienced dentist.

-First Aid and Treatment for Common Dental Emergencies in Cape Coral, FL
+First Aid and Dentistry Services in Cape Coral, FL

-The treatment option your dentist will use will depend on the nature and severity of the fracture or break.
+The treatment option your dentist will use will depend on the type and severity of the fracture or break.

-- The dental professional may fix the break with a tooth-colored filling.
+- The oral health expert may fix the break with a tooth-colored filling.

-- He or she may place a dental crown over the fractured tooth.
+- They may place a dental crown over the fractured tooth.

-- The professional may also perform an emergency tooth extraction if the affected tooth has suffered permanent damage.
+- They may perform a root canal procedure if the injury has extended to the pulp chamber or an emergency tooth extraction if the affected tooth has suffered permanent damage.